keeganjk/deltabot/README.md

 ,,========`` |___/ |___ |___   |   |   | |___/ \___/   |
 ~~~

 Simple Discord bot that's easy to understand and change, modify as you wish!
-Feel free to contribute!

 ### Supported platforms:
 > <h5>Windows</h5>